fonzerelly/web-engineering/development_process.md

 ??NOTE
 Everyday the Team and the ScrumMaster meet for about 10-15 Minutes to inform each other about each members progress.
 Possible Problems that a team member might encounter, have to be named and should be discussed and solved afterwards.
 This Meeting is for the team mate not the Scrum Master or the PO.

 ??HORIZONTAL
 ### Meetings
+The Grooming / Storytime

+??NOTE
+This is the timeslot, the ScrumMaster gives the PO in the Sprint to ask the team about the feasability of a specific need.
+The PO presents what needs to be done, and the team

+??HORIZONTAL
+### Meetings